 Figure 1 - Frame Layout

 Inline tagging encapsulates every packet from a source.
-The encapsulation is maintained on a per-hop basis from the network device the source is connected to, to the network device destination is connected to.
+The encapsulation is maintained on a per-hop basis from the network device the source is connected to, to the network device the destination is connected to.
 The policy is enforced at the network device the destination is connected to.

 For the Security Group Tags to persist across a network, each hop must support the inline tag encapsulation.